IBAS - Independent Banking Advisory Service

 Introduction

-IBAS is an established Customer Membership Organization which does not work for Lenders and is completely Independent.
+IBAS is a Customer Membership Organization which does not work for Lenders and we are completely Independent.

-Since 1992 we have helped many Customers defend, negotiate, reduce or eliminate mortgage shortfall debt claims after they were involved in a mortgage debt dispute or received mortgage shortfall debt demands.
+Since 1992 we have helped Customers defend, negotiate, reduce or eliminate mortgage shortfall debt claims after they had received mortgage shortfall debt demands.

-We help, guide, coach and advise UK mortgage shortfall debt claim customers to survive Debt Claims so they do not then become victims.
+We guide, coach and advise UK mortgage shortfall debt claim customers in surviving Debt Claims and avoid being victims.

 We read customer enquiry emails and case information very carefully to decide whether our assistance will be for the customer’s benefit.
 Often, several emails are required to determine core issues.